maxvill212/led_lightbar/README.md

 * Variety of different electrical components

 ## Setup
-* Wiring the circuit
+* Wiring the circuit.
+Diagram can be found [here](CircuitDiagram.png)
 * Uploading the program to the Arduino
 * Finding the high beam power wire and connecting the Arduino to it

 ## TODO
+* Improve circuit diagram readability
-* Add schematic of circuit to project folder
+* List all the parts of the circuit

 ## WARNING
 If you are not comfortable with circuits and electricity safety (and basic car electronic safety), then do not do this project as things can go very wrong very fast.